What is 10k miles?

 No food or drink 20 min after waking up – 30 g carbs (sports drink) 1 hour before the event – 60 g carbs (sports drink)

-during the race
+During the race

 During the race, you should drink between 30 and 60 grams (1-2 oz) of carbohydrates per hour via sports drinks or energy gels.

-after the 10k race
+After the 10k race

-After the first 30 minutes you want to continue drinking fluids if it is hot outside or on long runs for up to 24 hours after completing your event, because this will help you rehydrate.
+After the first 30 minutes, you want to continue drinking fluids if it is hot outside or on long runs for up to 24 hours after completing your event because this will help you rehydrate.

-You should also eat a balanced meal to refuel your body for the next training session, which will be in 36-48 hours if you are well trained.
+You should also eat a balanced meal to refuel your body for the next training session, which will be in 36-48 hours if you are well-trained.

 Tips for running a faster 10k race –

-Train at an even pace to avoid hitting the wall in the last 2-3 km when your body is already tired.
+Train at an even pace to avoid hitting the wall in the last 2-3 km when your body is tired.

-every Saturday – long run of 12 miles or more with fluid intake every 5 kilometers.
+Every Saturday – long run of 12 miles or more with fluid intake every 5 kilometers.

-this training plan requires around 14 hours per week, which should be divided as follows:
+This training plan requires around 14 hours per week, which should be divided as follows:

 every Sunday – easy aerobic running.